Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Next, I will register PHP from within IIS (PHP Manager -> C:\PHP\php-cgi.exe).
+Next, I will register PHP from within IIS.
 This basically means I'm making the web server aware of the existence of PHP, and telling the computer where it is located.
 Double-click PHP Manager, then select Register new PHP version.
 Click the 3 dots to the right to browse to the C: drive, select the PHP folder, then double-click the php-cgi folder.
 Select Ok.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)